shinhugh/base/readme.md

 - **The time that the authentication was confirmed**: This is the point in time that the user provided their credentials to verify their identity and generate the ID token that is currently being used.
 This is used by certain services to allow access to more privileged actions.
-For example, the user account service restricts account modification and termination to sessions that are no older than 15 minutes; if it has been over 15 minutes since the login event, the session may still be valid, but the user account service will deny requests for account modification and termination.
+For example, the account service restricts account modification and termination to sessions that are no older than 15 minutes; if it has been over 15 minutes since the login event, the session may still be valid, but the account service will deny requests for account modification and termination.
 This protects the user from scenarios where a third party gains physical access to the user's device and tries to modify the user's password.